You know, the ash from the volcano could cause terrible respiratory problems.

 Well, you, sir, are like the voice of one crying in the wilderness.

-Oh, ho, not the wilderness anymore.
+Oh, not the wilderness anymore.

-That's the word I'll use on the You know, you just reminded me of something out there, Ray.
+You know, you just reminded me of something out there, Ray.

-I was at the computer, uh, minding my own business, offending and bothering nobody.
+Over the weekend, I think sometime Saturday morning, I was at the computer minding my own business, offending and bothering nobody.

 And the essence of the note was that those of us in conservative media needed to inspire our Senate leaders to carry on the fight against these nominees.

-And I looked at that, and my mouth just fell open.
+And I looked at that and my mouth just fell open.

-And my mouth was a gape.
+And my mouth was agape.

 We in the conservative media must motivate our Senate leaders.

-I am reminded, again, as I mentioned, like the movie Braveheart, in the scene where the nobles were gathered, and William Wallace said to the uh the chief noble there, if you would just lead us, we would follow.
+I am reminded, again, as I mentioned, like the movie Braveheart, in the scene where the nobles were gathered, and William Wallace said to the chief noble there, if you would just lead us, we would follow.

 Whoever comes, whoever wants to be president in 2012 can make that happen today.